xeroxinteractive/jest-package-audit/README.md

 --- | --- | ---
 `accept: (String[])` | An array of package names to allow if they have vulnerabilities. | `[]`

+## Disclaimer
+Please be aware that we provide no liability for any security issues, or any other issues for that matter, encountered when using this package.
+It is provided as open-source software under the MIT license.
+So please read the source code and make sure you understand the implications of allowing vulnerable modules to pass through the `audit` commands!

 ---

 [LICENSE][license] | [CHANGELOG][changelog] | [ISSUES][issues]